Clayton home damaged by fire - Englewood Independent

 Multiple local fire departments responded to the scene to assist including Englewood, Harrison Township, Union and Trotwood.

 The couple living at the house escaped but one of their two cats did not survive.
 The male resident said he smelled smoke but thought it was something his wife was cooking.
-He said he saw smoke and when he opened the exterior garage doors he discovered his entire two car garage was engulfed in flames, according to Clayton Fire Chief Brian Garver.
+He said he saw smoke and opened the interior downstairs door leading to the garage and discovered the fire.
+According to Fire Chief Brian Garver the resident grabbed a fire extinguisher, went outside and opened one of the garage doors and attempted to put the fire out.

+Once he opened one of the exterior doors the oxygen caused the entire two car garage to become engulfed in flames, Garver said.

 An SUV and a trailer parked in the driveway sustained heat damage when the garage door was opened.

-The cause of the fire has yet to be determined.
-Not damage estimate has been set, but the fire caused extensive damage to the home.
+Garver said the cause of the fire is, “an accidental undetrermined.”
+No damage estimate has been set, but the fire caused extensive damage to the home.

 Reach Ron Nunnari at 684-9124, via email Rnunnari@aimmediamidwest.com or on Twitter @Englewood_Ind